Spiritual Gift Series

 Gift of Prophecy

 8.2 The Woman at the Well.
 As Jesus evangelized the Samaritan city of Sychar, Jesus began by speaking with a woman at Jacob’s well, located near Sychar.
-He first asked her for a drink, which surprised her because Jews had no dealings with Samaritans.
-(John 4:9, page 1659.)
-Jesus then explained to her that, if she would ask Him, Jesus would give her a well of water springing up to eternal life (John 4:14, page 1659.)
+He first asked her for a drink, which surprised her because Jews had no dealings with Samaritans (John 4:9).
+Jesus then explained to her that, if she would ask Him, Jesus would give her a well of water springing up to eternal life (John 4:14).
 Jesus then asked her to go and call her husband.
 She replied: “I have no husband.”
 Jesus then commended her for telling the truth, and then He revealed to her that she had had five husbands, and the one whom she then had was not her husband.
 The woman then replied that she perceived Jesus was a prophet.
-The woman left her waterpot, went into the city and told everyone that Jesus had told her all the things that I have done.
+The woman left her water pot, went into the city and told everyone that Jesus had told her all the things that she had done.
 She said: “This is not the Christ, is it?”
 The city then went out to see Jesus.
 This event characterizes the way that Jesus used prophecy to spread the Gospel.
 Jesus knew all things about this woman, and used that revelation to call her to account.

 8.3.2 The Calling To Account by the Spiritual Gift of Prophecy.
 Paul also described the Spiritual Gift of Prophecy as calling people to account because of the revelation of the secrets of their hearts.
 Paul used the word “call to account” (“ἀνακρίνεται”) meaning here that the secrets of the heart are judicially scrutinized by the believer exercising properly the Spiritual Gift of Prophecy.
 Just like the woman at the well, after the secrets have been revealed, the believers call to account the unbeliever or ungifted.